-Blow Flies Authored by Theresa A. Dellinger, Diagnostician, and Eric Day, Lab Manager, Insect Identification Lab, Department of Entomology, Virginia Tech Description Adult blow flies are typically medium to large, robust flies.
+Theresa A. Dellinger and Eric Day, Department of Entomology, Virginia Tech

+Description Adult blow flies are generally medium to large, robust flies.
 They vary in length, with the largest species measuring about 16 mm (0.6 inches) long.
-Adult blow flies can be green, blue, or black with metallic reflections (Fig. 1).
+They can be green, blue, or black with metallic reflections.
 Some species have conspicuous bristles.
-All adults have large, noticeable reddish-brown eyes.
-The wings are transparent and held flat over the back.
+All adults have large, noticeable The reddish-brown eves. wings are transparent and held flat over the back.
 Adults often cluster in the sun on warm sides of buildings, outcroppings, fences, and other prominent structures.
 They are sometimes found visiting flowers and feeding on nectar.